-The credit for modern trampoline goes to George Peter Nissen, an American gymnast, and inventor.
+The credit for a modern trampoline goes to George Peter Nissen, an American gymnast, and inventor.
 The main idea and even the name trampoline came to his mind in 1930.
 Since then he was continuously trying to develop a workable prototype of a trampoline.
 And finally, Nissen along with his coach Larry Griswold built the first viable prototype of trampoline in 1934 using angle iron, canvas bed, and rubber springs.
 So in short, the modern trampoline was invented in 1934.

 A Little Bit about George Nissen

-George Nissen literally dedicated his whole life to improving the trampoline model, popularizing the use of trampoline, and training kids on jumping over the trampoline.
+George Nissen literally dedicated his whole life to improving the trampoline model, popularizing the use of the trampoline, and training kids on jumping over the trampoline.
 So trampoline history is related to this dedicated man greatly.

 Nissen was born in Blairstown, Iowa.
 He was really gifted in gymnasts and was a keen gymnast from high school.
 He won three NCAA gymnastics championships while he was a student at Iowa University.
-He has seen trapeze artists performing and using safety net as an elastic bed to rebound and perform amazing tricks.
+He has seen trapeze artists performing and using the safety net as an elastic bed to rebound and perform amazing tricks.
 He considered that net as a potential tool for his tumbling.